Buttermilk Pancakes

 — Casey

-You’ll find all of the basic buttermilk pancake ingredients in this recipe.
-Grab the flour, sugar, baking powder, baking soda and salt.
-Nutmeg is an optional ingredient, but is the perfect touch to give these simple pancakes a lovely depth of flavor.
-The wet ingredients are eggs, buttermilk and vanilla extract.
-Nothing too complicated here!
-Here’s a note on each ingredient:
+This recipe uses all the classic buttermilk pancake ingredients—flour, sugar, baking powder, baking soda, and salt.
+A pinch of nutmeg is optional but adds a lovely hint of warmth and depth.
+The wet ingredients are simple too: eggs, buttermilk, and vanilla extract.
+Nothing complicated, just good, reliable flavors.
+Here’s a quick note on each ingredient:

 - Sugar.
 To add just a little bit of sweetness, 2 tablespoons of sugar will do the trick.